p2k3m/ResumeForge/README.md

 ResumeForge generates tailored cover letters and enhanced CV versions by combining a candidate's résumé with a scraped job description.
 The Express API is wrapped with `@vendia/serverless-express` and deployed to AWS Lambda behind API Gateway so the entire stack runs on demand.
 Persistent artifacts are stored in Amazon S3 while DynamoDB (on-demand billing) retains processing metadata, keeping the monthly infrastructure cost negligible for small user counts.

 ## Environment configuration
 ResumeForge now relies exclusively on environment variables for sensitive and deployment-specific configuration.
 The Express server validates the presence of required values at startup and fails fast if any are missing, ensuring secrets are not shipped inline with the source code.
+For local development you can alternatively provide a `runtime-config.json`/`runtime-config.json5` file (or set `RUNTIME_CONFIG_PATH` to point at one) in the project root or inside the `config/` directory.
+The loader understands JSON5, so comments and trailing commas are allowed.
+An example file lives at `config/runtime-config.example.json5`—copy it to `config/runtime-config.json5`, fill in the secrets, and the server will load them automatically.

 The runtime looks for the following keys: